Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Introduction

 \section{Introduction}

 Most objects we interact with in our daily lives have dynamic movable parts, where the part movements reflect how the objects function.
 Perceptually, acquiring a visual and actionable understanding of object functionality is a fundamental task.
-In recent years, motion perception and functional understanding of articulated objects have received increasing attention in computer vision, robotics, and VR/AR applications.
-Aside from per-pixel or per-point motion prediction, the {\em segmentation\/} of \xeable parts serves as the basis for many downstream tasks, including robot manipulation, action planning, and part-based 3D reconstruction.
+In recent years, motion perception and functional understanding of articulated objects have received increasing attention in vision, robotics, and VR/AR.
+Aside from per-pixel or per-point motion prediction, \rzz{the detection and segmentation of \xeable parts plays a vital role in embodied AI applications involving robot manipulation and action planning.}

-In this paper, we tackle the problem of {\em instance\/} segmentation of \xeable parts \rz{in one or more articulated objects} from RGB {\em images of real indoor scenes\/}, \rz{as shown in Figure~\ref{fig:teaser}.} \rz{Note that we use the term articulated objects in a somewhat loose sense to refer to all objects whose parts can undergo motions; such motions can include opening a cabinet door, pulling a drawer\footnote{Strictly speaking, articulated motions are realized by ``two or more sections connected by a {\em flexible\/} joint,'' which would not include the drawer opening motion.
-However, as has been done in other works in vision and robotics, we use the term loosely to encompass more general part motions.}, and the movements of a lamp arm.} Most prior works on \rz{motion-related} segmentations~\cite{yan2020rpm,li2020category,huang2021multibodysync} operate on point clouds, which are more expensive to capture than images while having lower resolution, noise, and outliers. \rz{Latest advances on large language models (LLMs) have led to the development of powerful generic models such as SAM~\cite{kirillov2023segany}, which can excel at generating quality object masks and exhibit robust zero-shot performance across diverse tasks owing to their extensive training data.
+In this paper, we tackle the problem of {\em instance\/} segmentation of \xeable parts \rz{in one or more articulated objects} from RGB {\em images of real indoor scenes\/}, \rz{as shown in Figure~\ref{fig:teaser}.} \rz{Note that we use the term articulated objects in a somewhat loose sense to refer to all objects whose parts can undergo motions; such motions can include opening a cabinet door, pulling a drawer\footnote{Strictly speaking, articulations are realized by ``two or more sections connected by a {\em flexible\/} joint,'' which would not include drawer sliding.
+However, as has been done in other works in vision and robotics, we use the term loosely to encompass more general part motions.}, and the movements of a lamp arm.} Most prior works on \rz{motion-related} segmentations~\cite{yan2020rpm,li2020category,huang2021multibodysync} operate on point clouds, which are more expensive to capture than images while having lower resolution, noise, and outliers. \rz{Latest advances on large language models (LLMs) \rzz{and vision-language models (VLMs)} have led to the development of powerful generic models such as SAM~\cite{kirillov2023segany}, which can excel at generating quality object masks and exhibit robust zero-shot performance across diverse tasks owing to their extensive training data.
 However, these methods remain limited in comprehensive understanding of \xeable object parts.}